Latand/Passcypher_bot/README.md

 One more link is the instruction for Google Authenticator! https://telegra.ph/Passcypher-Google-Authenticator-06-02

+# New Features 12/07/2019
+1. Added support i18n for translations
+2. Make the use of standard filters of aiogram

 # New Features
 1. Updated to aiogram 2.0
 2. Stated modified